 Pierce the middle with a toothpick to make sure it's cooked.
 If the toothpick doesn't come out clean, continue to cook on a low heat and check it every few minutes until it's done.

 Once it's cooked through, flip it over again and pour half of the sauce over the top.
 Use a pastry brush or spoon to spread it evenly.
-You can do this while it's still in the pan or transfer it to a plate first.
+You can do this while it's still in the pan or slide it onto a plate first.

-Drizzle with mayonnaise and sprinkle generously with bonito flakes and aonori then repeat steps 2-8 with the other bowl of batter in the fridge.
+Drizzle with mayonnaise and sprinkle generously with bonito flakes and aonori.
+Repeat steps 2-8 with the other bowl of batter in the fridge.
 Enjoy!

 Notes